Pretty Heart

 "Pretty Heart" is a song by American country music singer Parker McCollum.
-It was released on April 27, 2020 as the first single from his debut studio album Gold Chain Cowboy.
+It was released on April 27, 2020, as the first single from his debut studio album Gold Chain Cowboy and was previously featured on his 2020 extended play Hollywood Gold.
 McCollum wrote the song with Randy Montana.

 History

 McCollum first came up with the lyric "What does that say about me/That I could love somebody like you" in 2014, and posted a clip of himself singing the lyric on his Instagram account.
 Four years later, he presented the clip to Randy Montana during a songwriting session, and the two changed it to "What does that say about me/I could do you like I did".
 According to Montana, the song is about "a guy kind of being vulnerable" and "down on himself" because he caused his relationship to end unfavorably.
 After the song was completed and McCollum had signed to MCA Nashville, representatives of the label encouraged him to record it as one of four songs in his first recording session for the label, with Jon Randall producing.
 Among the contributing musicians are Rob McNelley on slide guitar and Jedd Hughes on resonator guitar.